facebook

 What is the church?

-a) A church (lowercase) is an organized group of Christians who meet regularly to worship God and practice their faith.
-The place where this group gathers may secondarily be called a church.
+• A church (lowercase) is a group of called-out believers who meet regularly to worship God.
+The place where this group of believers gathers may secondarily be called a church.

-b) A Church (capital) may be a structured network of churches held together by common identity, governance, beliefs, and practices.
-Sometimes a Church in this sense and a denomination are considered one and the same; e.g., the United Methodist Church
+• A Church (capital) may be a structured network of Christian congregations held together by common identity, governance, beliefs, and practices.
+Sometimes, a Church in this sense and a denomination are considered one and the same, e.g., the United Methodist Church.

-c) The Church (capital) is the entire number of believers who, according to Christian teaching, have experienced salvation from sin and reconciliation with God.
-This universal Church can be seen as identical with or manifested in a visible and organized Church or as invisibly present in all churches where Christians gather.
+• The Church (capital) includes all believers who have experienced salvation from sin and reconciliation with God.
+This universal Church encompasses the visible, organized Church and all locations where Christians gather.

 Identifying the Church

 How do I know that a church is part of the Church?
-Three prominent answers have been:
+Three prominent answers to this and similar important questions have been:

-1. Valid apostolic succession and is recognized as conforming to historic doctrines and practices.
+1. Valid apostolic succession conforming to historic doctrines and practices.

-2. Correct doctrine as taught in the Bible and its practices conform with biblical example.
+2. Correct doctrine as taught in the Bible and its practices conform with biblical examples.

 3. Empowered by the Holy Spirit to find the fullness of salvation in holy living and the exercise of gifts.